- LEGISLATIVE FRAMEWORK

 5.2 Procedure for challenging and removing arbitrators

-5.2.1 An arbitrator may only be removed if there are justified doubts as to his or her impartiality or independence, or if he or she does not have the qualifications specified in the arbitration agreement.
-27 Ibid, art 1174(2).
-A party may only request the removal of an arbitrator whom it appointed or in whose appointment it took part, if that party became aware of the grounds for removal after the appointment of the arbitrator.
-28 Ibid, art 1174(2).
+5.2.1 An arbitrator may only be removed if there are justified doubts as to their impartiality or independence, or if the arbitrator does not have the qualifications specified in the arbitration agreement.
+31 A party may only request the removal of an arbitrator whom it appointed or in whose appointment it took part, if that party became aware of the grounds for removal after the appointment of the arbitrator.
+32

-5.2.2 The procedure for challenging and removing arbitrators by the arbitral tribunal may be agreed between the parties.
-29 Ibid, art 1176(1).
-However, if an arbitrator who has been challenged is not removed by the arbitral tribunal within one month of the date on which the challenging party filed a corresponding motion with the arbitral tribunal, the challenging party may file a request for the removal of the arbitrator with the appropriate court within two weeks.
+5.2.3 The procedure for challenging and removing arbitrators may be agreed between the parties.
+33 However, if an arbitrator who has been challenged is not removed within one month of the date on which the challenging party filed a corresponding motion with the arbitral tribunal (or an institutional court of arbitration), the challenging party may file a request for the removal of the arbitrator with the appropriate state court within two weeks.
 The appropriate court is the court that would have been competent to decide the case if the parties had not entered into an arbitration agreement.
 Provisions in an arbitration agreement excluding such a motion are ineffective.
-30 Ibid, art 1176(2).
+34

-5.2.4 The court is also entitled to remove any arbitrator upon a motion from a party, if it is obvious that the arbitrator will not perform his or her obligations within the specified time, or if the arbitrator delays the performance of his or her obligations without a significant reason.
-32 Ibid, art 1177(2).
+5.2.5 The court is also entitled to remove any arbitrator upon a motion from a party, if it is obvious that the arbitrator will not perform his or her obligations within the specified time, or if the arbitrator delays the performance of his or her obligations without a significant reason.
+36

-5.2.5 If the case is heard by an arbitrator who, based on the provisions of the CCP, should be removed, this may also constitute grounds for the award to be set aside, but only if a party files an objection within the appropriate time (as set out in paragraphs 5.2.2 and 5.2.3 above).
-The objection should be directed to the arbitral tribunal or to the arbitrator and the other party, as the case may be.
+5.2.6 If the case is heard by an arbitrator who, based on the provisions of the CCP, should be removed, this may also constitute grounds for the award to be set aside, but only if a party files an objection within the appropriate time (as set out in paragraphs 5.2.2 and 5.2.3 above).
+The objection should be directed to the court of arbitration of the administering institution, the arbitral tribunal, and the other party, as the case may be.
 In the absence of any objection it is still possible for an arbitral award to be set aside (for example, if the arbitrator were to subsequently recognise that he or she was in violation of principle that one should not be a judge in one’s own case (nemo iudex in re sua).

 5.3.1 If an arbitrator breaches his or her duties, or if the arbitrator’s appointment terminates for any other reason, the parties should appoint a substitute arbitrator.
 This should be done following the same procedure that is applicable to the appointment of the original arbitrators.
-33 Ibid, art 1178(1).
+37

 5.3.2 If a party-appointed arbitrator resigns or is removed, and the replacement arbitrator that has been appointed by that party likewise resigns or is removed, then the other party may demand that the court, instead of the opposing party, appoints a substitute arbitrator.
 A substitute arbitrator may also be appointed before the expiry of the mandate of any arbitrator (eg in an arbitration agreement).
-34 Ibid, art 1171(3).
+38

 5.4 Arbitration fees and expenses